Jaso1024/VisualCNN/README.md

 # VisualCNN

-A visualizer for the internals of a Convolutional Neural Network.
+A project that creates singular visuals for Convolutional Neural Network layers.

-Convolutional neural networks do not look at images the same way humans do, this project allows for the creation of a singular visual for hundreds of feature maps.

 # Example